MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/FAQ.md

 only written to a build task's log file.
 You might be able to use [warning filters](./WarningsPolicy.md#warnFilters) to make the policy pick up those warnings as well.

 **Q: Why does the policy report fewer warnings than the build summary?**
-**A:** The build summary shows all warnings that have been reoprted as build issues, while the policy only counts warnings from specific build tasks.
+**A:** The build summary shows all warnings that have been reported as build issues, while the policy only counts warnings from specific build tasks.
 Make sure that the
 [task filters](./WarningsPolicy.md#taskFilters) match all relevant tasks in your build definition.

 ## Code Coverage Policy